Rosuav/StilleBot/WebSockets.md

     //Mandatory.
 Called every time there is any sort of data update. export function render(data) { }
+    //To be notified when {"cmd": "FOO"} is received from the server: export function sockmsg_FOO(msg) { }
+    //For rendering of individual items, including partial updates: export const autorender = {
+      //The most common is "item", but anything is supported.
+Have more
+      //than one of these sets to automatically render multiple arrays.
+      item_parent: DOM("#some_element"),
+      item(it) {return LI({"data-id": it.id}, it.name);},
+      item_empty() { }, //Called whenever there are no items to display }

+For compatibility with the previous specification, autorender can also be provided as three separate exports, if autorender itself is absent:

+    export const render_parent = DOM("#some_element");
+    export function render_item(it) {return LI({"data-id": it.id, it.name);}
+    export function render_empty() { }

+The empty renderer is optional, but if provided, will be called (a) when a full update gives an empty array of items, and (b) when a single-item render removes the last item.
+Its return value, if any, should be a DOM element; it will be removed upon the next non-empty render.
+This element may be inside or outside the item_parent.

+Elements returned from the item renderer will have their data-id attribute set automatically to the ID of the corresponding element.

 Using these sockets outside of StilleBot
 ----------------------------------------